DARTS REGULATION AUTHORITY RULE BOOK

 10.3 The Player or other person will be notified of the complaint in writing and given 14 days in which to respond to it prior to any hearing or other resolution.

 10.4 Every Player or other person to whom such enquiries are made is under a duty to give a full and truthful response within 14 days unless exceptional circumstances can be evidenced that prevent this.
 Failure to provide a full and truthful response may amount to Misconduct.

-10.5 Before reaching a conclusion on how to proceed with the complaint, the Chairman of the Disciplinary Committee shall be entitled to make all appropriate enquiries, and to seek such advice as he deems appropriate, and if he thinks fit, to seek external expert advice, including legal advice.
+10.5 Before reaching a conclusion on how to proceed with the complaint, the Chairman of the Disciplinary Committee or the equivalent person in an Affiliated Organisation, shall be entitled to make all appropriate enquiries, and to seek such advice as they deem appropriate, and if he thinks fit, to seek external expert advice, including legal advice.

-10.6 If the Chairman of the Disciplinary Committee shall be of the opinion that no further action should be taken in relation to the matter.
-The player will be notified accordingly.
+10.6 If the Chairman of the Disciplinary Committee or the equivalent person in an Affiliated Organisation, shall be of the opinion that no further action should be taken in relation to the matter.
+The Player will be notified accordingly.

 11 DISCIPLINARY PROCEDURE

 11.1 Where the Disciplinary Procedure involves an Affiliated Organisation, the AffiliatedOrganisation may refer cases to the DRA for disciplinary action under these rules or to conduct an Appeal Process on behalf of that organisation.

 11.2 In cases where the Affiliated Organisation do not use the DRA Disciplinary Procedure; the DRA imposes the following obligations on the Affiliated Organisation;